Mary Chess

-Mary Chess (born December 27, 1878 in Louisville, Kentucky) was a perfumer who made fragrances using all natural ingredients.
+Mary Chess (December 27, 1878 – January 12, 1964) was an American perfumer who made fragrances using all natural ingredients.
 Her company, the eponymous Mary Chess, was owned by Henri Garceau.

-Biographical information
+Biography

 Mary Grace Chess was born in Louisville, Kentucky, the daughter of William E. Chess, who owned a local cordage mill.
 In 1907 she married Avery Robinson, also from Louisville and son of another Louisville mill owner, who had worked for her father after graduating from MIT.
 In 1920 Chess and Robinson left for London where Robinson was employed as treasurer to the Royal Philharmonic Society.